Source Water Protection

 MDH will assign points based upon the following grant review questions:

-3. Has the public water supplier provided sufficient documentation to confirm that it will provide a cost share amount?
+2. Has the public water supplier provided sufficient documentation to confirm that it will provide a cost share amount to pay for at least one half of the project cost?
 If not, the grant review cannot proceed further.

-4. Is the work that is to be performed described in enough detail with associated costs so that the MDH can clearly communicate to the public how the money is being spent to protect the source of the drinking water?
+3. Are the work items described in enough detail with associated costs so that the MDH can clearly communicate to the public how the money is being spent to protect the source of the drinking water?
 Points: 0 to 20

 Either -Will the grant result in the public water supplier eliminating a potential contamination source that the MDH has determined presents a high risk to the source of drinking water?
 Points: 0 to 20